 MOHCD commenced underwriting of these predevelopment loans in Q4 2016, and the Citywide Affordable Housing Loan Committee approved a loan request for 500 Turk (Tenderloin) before 12/31/16 and for 1990 Folsom the first week of January 2017.
-The additional loan request approvals will follow in the coming months as entitlement and design issues are resolved.
+The predevelopment loan for 4840 Mission was approved in May 2017.
+The additional loan request approval will follow in the coming months as entitlement and design issues are resolved.